sanel/Fl_Highlight_Editor/MANUAL.md

 This part will quickly explain internals and caveats about modes and rules.

-Fl_Highlight_Editor use hooks to determine when to load a mode so two of them are important:
+Fl_Highlight_Editor use hooks to determine when to load a mode; two of them are important:

-* `*editor-before-loadfile-hook*` - called before file was loaded in widget
+* `*editor-before-loadfile-hook*` - called before the file was loaded in widget
-* `*editor-after-loadfile-hook*` - called after file content was put in widget
+* `*editor-after-loadfile-hook*` - called after the file content was put in widget

 `*editor-before-loadfile-hook*` will call